-No government agency has stated that it will impose a penalty on AMPI for discharging sanitary wastewater with one or more pollutants at concentrations above the applicable limit, but under the Philippine Clean Water Act, EMB can recommend the imposition of penalties to the Pollution Adjudication Board (PAB), including a fine for the discharge of pollutants above the legally allowed limit, on a per day basis, of not less than 10,000 Philippine pesos (approximately U.S.\$220) or more than 200,000 Philippine pesos (approximately U.S.\$4,425).
-AMPI has been advised by its counsel in the Philippines that it is possible that EMB may not recommend the imposition of the daily penalty because the construction and operation delay was attributable to the contractor, notwithstanding the fact that a revised completion schedule was not submitted to EMB.
-In the event that a penalty is imposed, based on our understanding of informal, general discussions that AMPI representatives have had with representatives of EMB and PAB, we believe it is unlikely to be material.
-The EMB has ten years to bring an action against a discharger of domestic wastewater from the time the EMB discovers that pollutants in the wastewater exceeded legal limits.
+No government agency has stated that it will impose a penalty on AMPI for discharging wastewater with one or more pollutants at concentrations above the applicable limit, but under the

+Philippine Clean Water Act, EMB can recommend the imposition of penalties to the Pollution Adjudication Board (PAB), including a fine for the discharge of pollutants above the legally allowed limit, on a per day and per violation basis, of not less than 10,000 Philippine pesos (approximately U.S.\$220) per day or more than 200,000 Philippine pesos (approximately U.S.\$4,425) per day.
+AMPI has been advised by its counsel in the Philippines that it is possible that EMB may not recommend the imposition of the daily penalty with regard to the exceedance of pollutant limits in either the sanitary wastewater or process wastewater because (a) with regard to the failure to construct and operate the STF as scheduled, the construction and operation delay was attributable to the contractor, notwithstanding the fact that a revised completion schedule was not submitted to EMB and (b) with regard to the copper exceedance, AMPI plans to promptly correct it by constructing the CRS.
+In the event that a penalty is imposed with regard to either type of exceedance, based on our understanding of informal, general discussions that AMPI representatives have had with representatives of EMB and PAB, we believe it is unlikely to be material.
+The EMB has ten years to bring an action against a discharger of wastewater from the time the EMB discovers that pollutants in the wastewater exceeded legal limits.